 - If the semester GPA is above 1.0 but the cumulative GPA is less than 2.0: probation

 - If the semester GPA is above 1.0 and the cumulative GPA is equal to or greater than 2.0: good academic standing

 For students on academic probation:

 - If the semester and cumulative GPA are below 2.0: dismissal

 - If the semester GPA is equal to or greater than than 2.0 but but the cumulative GPA is less than 2.0: probation

 - If the cumulative GPA is greater than or equal to 2.0: good academic standing

-Changes in academic standing are reported to students and academic advisors.
+Student affairs staff inform students and their advisors about changes in academic standing.
 Parents are informed when students are placed on probation or are dismissed.
-Students may appeal changes in academic standing to the Committee on Academic Standing after consulting with a student support advisor in the Office of Student Affairs.
+Students may petition the Committee on Academic Standing to have the standard of academic dismissal waived after consulting with the student support advisor.

 Quantitative Standards.
 A student's progress toward the baccalaureate degree is measured by course credits.
 Students usually follow a four-year track; however, some students complete the academic program in three years.